Perceval (sculpture)

 Perceval is a public sculpture by British artist Sarah Lucas, a member of the Young British Artists movement.
 It is located in Aspire Park, Doha, Qatar.
 Perceval is the only piece of public art made by Lucas.
+It depicts a Clydesdale horse and cart, in the manner of a china ornament.

+Perceval was cast at the Pangolin Editions foundry in Stroud, England.